Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Transformation Functions: Definition and Examples

 \section{Transformation Functions: Definition and Examples}

 This section presents appropriate transformations $\boldsymbol{\xi}_x = t(x,\boldsymbol{\vartheta})$ with $x \in \mathcal{X}$ for classical distributions in which both Assumptions~\ref{assump:transform}~and~\ref{assump:convexity} hold.
-We classify the transformation approaches according to four main categories to organize our discussion: enumeration (Section~\ref{subsec:enumeration}), inversion (Section~\ref{subsec:inverse-transf}), standardization (Section~\ref{subsec:standardization}), and convolution (Section~\ref{subsec:convolution}).
+We classify the transformation approaches according to four main categories to organize our discussion: inversion (Section~\ref{subsec:inverse-transf}), enumeration (Section~\ref{subsec:enumeration}), standardization (Section~\ref{subsec:standardization}), and convolution (Section~\ref{subsec:convolution}).
 Then, Section~\ref{subsec:adv-disadv} discusses the proposed methodology's advantages and disadvantages.
 We use the notation introduced in Section~\ref{subsec:background}, and we denote $\boldsymbol{\xi}_x^u$ as the $u$-th element of the random vector $\boldsymbol{\xi}_x$, and $\boldsymbol{\vartheta}_u$ as the random variable or vector used to obtain $\boldsymbol{\xi}_x^u$.
 Similarly, $\xi_x^{u}$ and $\vartheta_u$ denote their realizations.
 Unless stated otherwise, we consider the random elements of $\boldsymbol{\xi}_x$ to be independent.
 If the random elements of $\boldsymbol{\xi}_x$ are independent, then the $\boldsymbol{\vartheta}_u$ for $u \in \mathcal{U}$ must also be independent.
 Thus, we can model each random element $\boldsymbol{\xi}_x^u$ separately by using its marginal probability distribution conditioned on $x$ and the $\boldsymbol{\vartheta}_u$.
-Nonetheless, in certain cases, when the elements of $\boldsymbol{\xi}_x$ are correlated, we can have correlated $\boldsymbol{\vartheta}_u$ and also model each $\boldsymbol{\xi}_x^u$ separately.
+Nonetheless, in certain cases, when the elements of $\boldsymbol{\xi}_x$ are correlated, we can have correlated $\boldsymbol{\vartheta}_u$ and also model each $\boldsymbol{\xi}_x^u$ separately in the same way as in the independent case, as explained further in this section.
 As a result, we mainly focus on the individual transformation of an element $u$ in this section, i.e., $\boldsymbol{\xi}_x^u = t(x,\boldsymbol{\vartheta}_u)$.
 We remark that most studies have focused on the independent case (see Section~\eqref{subsec:literature-review}), while our approach is suitable for both independent and dependent cases.